v-finance/camelot/doc/sphinx/source/doc/faq.rst

 been edited last as the last rows.
 Thus editing a record moves the record in the table view.

-To prevent this behaviour, a default sorting can be forced upon an Entity, for example, by its primary key::
+To prevent this behavior, a default sorting can be forced upon an Entity, for example, by its primary key::

 	class Person(Entity):